cord-network/cord-scripts/README.md

 Example : `sudo docker run --env NETWORK_ADDRESS='ws://host.docker.internal:9944' --env ANCHOR_URI='//Alice' <docker-image-name> src/func-test.ts`

   -  Here values of `NETWORK_ADDRESS` and `ANCHOR_URI` can be changed according to your use case.

-## How to run the demo code (with local node)

-* Step 1: checkout/clone this repository.

-* Step 2: install with `yarn install` once you are inside the repository.

-* Step 3: start the CORD Network in the developer mode (In another terminal)
-  - `docker run --network host dhiway/cord:develop --dev`
-  - Note that this exposes ports 9933/9944/30333
-  - You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer

-* Step 4: run the demo script with `npx tsx src/func-test.ts`.
-Understand whats happening by checking the code at `src/func-test.ts`.

-## How to run the demo code (with staging network)

-* Step 1: checkout/clone this repository.

-* Step 2: install with `yarn install` once you are inside the repository.

-* Step 3: You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=wss%3A%2F%2Fstaging.cord.network#/explorer

-* Step 4: Open the demo file you want to run (eg., `src/func-test.ts`) and change `ws://127.0.0.1:9944` to `wss://staging.cord.network`.
-Save the file.

-* Step 5: run the demo script with `npx tsx src/func-test.ts`.
-Understand whats happening by checking the code at `src/func-test.ts`.

-* Step 6: run the VC (Verifiable Credential) demo script by running `npx tsx src/func-test.ts`.

-  - NOTE: The VerifiableCredential is a required form of output if your application wants to interact with other applications.
-If one needs to have complete eco-system in their control, just the stream format of CORD SDK is good enough.

 ## What next from here?